Giordano International: India

 Giordano first entered the Indian market in 2006, but relaunched in 2018 with a new franchise partner.
 The brand currently has 58 points of sale in India, mainly located in the states of Uttar Pradesh, Madhya Pradesh and Delhi.

 Bangladesh

 Giordano currently has six locations in Bangladesh, all located in Dhaka.

 Gulf Cooperation Council

 Giordano entered the Middle East market in 1995.
 Up to 2023, the company has 178 stores across the region in GCC.
 The brand is available in UAE, Saudi Arabia, Qatar, and Kuwait.
 The brand first launched in Dubai.

 Africa

 Giordano entered Africa in 2019.
 The company has since opened shops in Algeria, Egypt, Ghana, Kenya, and Mauritius.

 Brands

-Giordano Men & Giordano Women
+Giordano Men and Giordano Women

 Launched in 1981, Giordano's house brand has been the company's core brand.

 Giordano Junior

 A kids wear line that offers children's wear.